thisismydesign/easy_logging/README.md

 ## Features

 - Adds logging functionality anywhere with one, short, descriptive command
-- Logger works in both class and instance methods
-- Logger is specific to class and contains class name
+- Logger is unique to context and contains relevant information (e.g. class name)
-- Logger is configurable (destination, level, formatter)
+- Logger is pre-configurable globally (destination, level, formatter)
+- Logger is fully configurable locally
+- The same syntax works in any context (e.g. class or instance methods)

 ## Installation